BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/dcab8cda-7907-42c0-b875-e6cb6e75eb70)

 I guess we came in second.
-The goal here is to extend the deleting window enough so that all the exeuctions can happen inside it.
+The goal here is to extend the deleting window enough so that all the executions can happen inside it.
 Please allow my artistic (aka paint) skills to demonstrate that.

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/c0125e6e-1e4c-4174-bfc4-3e0608978cce)